gitezri/owasp-zap-base/README.md

 It allows companies to comply the federal and state requirement of Vulnerability Assessment.

-It is possble to run ZAP inside a container, but you get better support running it directoy via Zap.sh.
+It is possble to run ZAP inside a container, but you will get better support running it directly via Zap.sh.

 ## Case study:

-ZAP is a massive project but this is a basic command line example of how to run it.
-You can also run it GUI but this way can be fully automated.
+ZAP is a massive project but here is a basic command line example of how to run it.
+You can also run it in GUI mode but this way it can be fully automated.

 /usr/share/zaproxy/zap.sh -cmd -quickurl www.xvwa.com -quickprogress

-I've tested it under Ubuntu, Kali and Rasbian Linux.
+I've tested it under Ubuntu, Kali and Rasbian Linux and under AWS.
 It is available under Windows and Mac.

-## The "Zap.sh" command allows you to quickly run baseline of you companies web applications.
+## The "Zap.sh" command allows you to quickly run baseline of your companies web applications.

 I needed a vulnerable site to test it (a docker containter was perfect for this):

 ## docker run --name xvwa -d -p 80:80 tuxotron/xvwa

-Here is the [GitHub] page for xvwa (https://github.com/tuxotron/xvwa_lamp_container)
+Here is the page for xvwa [XVWA GitHub](https://github.com/tuxotron/xvwa_lamp_container)

 This command pulls and runs the XVWA web application.